 Clariant operates internationally and is exposed to foreign exchange risks arising from various currency exposures, primarily with respect to the euro and the US-dollar and to some extent the currencies of countries in emerging markets.
 Foreign exchange risks arise when transactions are denominated in a currency that is not the respective subsidiary’s functional currency.

 • To manage the foreign exchange risk arising from commercial transactions and recognized assets and liabilities Clariant uses spot transactions, FX forward contracts, FX options and FX swaps according to the Group’s foreign exchange risk policy.

 • Currency exposures arising from the net assets of the Group’s foreign operations are managed primarily through borrowings denominated in the relevant foreign currency.

-The achievement of corporate targets depends on the economic development, which is continuously monitored in all markets.
-The global trade uncertainty arising from current conflicts around trade and tariffs could adversely affect economic development.
-Furthermore, development in Europe could be jeopardized by the exit of the United Kingdom from the European Union and the debt stretch of various governments.
+The achievement of corporate targets depends on economic development, which is continuously monitored in all markets.
+Should a market not develop in line with expectations, the organization will be adjusted accordingly.
+The global trade uncertainty arising from current looming conflicts around trade and tariffs could adversely affect economic development.

 2. Digital interconnection